 This cattle‐specific vaccine delivery system can readily deliver and express antigens against a range of diseases that affect cattle, offering the potential to provide long term immunity and protection.
 It can also be used to deliver therapeutic proteins to improve productivity in cattle.

-Using versions of T. theileri expressing antigen at different stages of the parasite life cycle we have demonstrated that antigen secreted into the blood stream generates the highest antibody response.
-Additionally, antigen is expressed at levels safe and sustainable for 12 weeks post inoculation, at levels at least equivalent to those reported for conventional prime-boost immunisation strategy using the same antigen, and antigen-specific antibodies are generated.
+Using versions of T. theileri expressing antigen at different stages of the parasite life cycle we have demonstrated that antigen secreted into the bloodstream generates the highest antibody response.
+Additionally, the antigen is expressed at levels safe and sustainable for 12 weeks post-inoculation, at levels at least equivalent to those reported for conventional prime-boost immunisation strategy using the same antigen, and antigen-specific antibodies are generated.

 Please note, the header image is purely illustrative.